Hybris (company)

-Hybris (stylized as hybris) was a German company that sold enterprise omnichannel and product content management (PCM) software.
-It grew into and remains an industry leading e-commerce platform when acquired by SAP SE.
+Hybris (stylised as hybris) was a German software company that developed enterprise e-commerce and omnichannel commerce platforms, along with product content management (PCM) and master data management tools.
+Founded in 1997, it was acquired by SAP SE in 2013 for approximately $1.5 billion and subsequently integrated into SAP's customer experience portfolio as SAP Commerce Cloud.

-Activity
+History

 Hybris was founded in Zug, Switzerland, in 1997 by Carsten Thoma, Moritz Zimmermann, Klaas Hermanns, Christian Flaccus and Andreas Bucksteeg.
-It subsequently moved its headquarters to Munich, Germany.
+The company subsequently moved its headquarters to Munich, Germany, and grew to serve large enterprises requiring multi-channel commerce infrastructure.

-In 2011, private equity firm HGGC acquired a majority stake in Hybris and merged Canadian software company iCongo into Hybris.
+In 2011, private equity firm HGGC acquired a majority stake in Hybris and merged Canadian software company iCongo into it, expanding its capabilities in product information management.

-SAP SE acquired Hybris on 1 August 2013 for $1.5 billion.
-In 2018, Hybris was integrated into the SAP Customer Experience division.
+In March 2013, the company raised $30 million in a funding round led by Meritech Capital and Greylock Partners.
+SAP SE acquired Hybris on 1 August 2013 for approximately $1.5 billion.
+In 2018, the Hybris platform was integrated into SAP's Customer Experience division and rebranded as SAP Commerce Cloud.

-Hybris customers have included General Electric, ABB, West Marine, COS, Thomson Reuters, 3M, Toys "R" Us, P&G, Levi's, Nikon and Johnson & Johnson.
+Hybris customers included General Electric, ABB, West Marine, COS, Thomson Reuters, 3M, Toys "R" Us, Procter & Gamble, Levi Strauss & Co., Nikon and Johnson & Johnson.